kujosHeist/cesium-asteroid-impacts/README.md

 ## Simple data visualisation of historical asteroid impacts

+**Prerequisites**: Recent version of Chrome, Python 3.x or 2.x

 To run:

-* download zip folder and unpack to folder
+* download zip and unpack to folder
-* navigate to folder in terminal/command line
+* navigate to root project folder in terminal/command line
-* run: python -m http.server
+* run: python -m http.server (for python 3.x) or python -m SimpleHTTPServer 8000 (for python 2.x)
-* naviagate localhost:8000/views/ in browser
+* naviagate to **localhost:8000/views/** in browser